Mercedes-Benz Innovations

 1932 Presentation of Lo 2000 2-ton light truck, the first diesel-engined light truck in the world

-1933 Fully independent suspension with double wishbone front suspension appeared on model 380.
+1933 Fully independant suspension with double wishbone front suspension appeared on model 380.

 1949 Patented safety conical-pin locks prevent doors from jumping open in an accident.